rachel-meadows/rachel-meadows/README.md

 # Hi, I’m Rachel!

+_Note: As per tradition, this README is somewhat outdated, while my public projects are currently very outdated._

 ## 💻 Where I'm at:
 I'm a full-stack junior software engineer.
 In my day-to-day I work mostly with C# / .NET and SQL Server, but I have experience in React / Node.js as well and tend to use JavaScript for my personal projects.